 5 Reasons To Hire a Child Custody Lawyer

 In addition to the normal stress and anxiety that accompanies raising a child, separated parents face many situations that may require the assistance of a child custody lawyer.
-Issues related to child custody schedules, child support, and child visitation schedules with grandparents are very common and often require sound advice and skilled representation.
+Issues related to child custody schedules, child support, and child visitation schedules with grandparents are very common.
+Divorcing parents often require sound advice and skilled representation and these situations.

 While many parents are able to work together to reach agreements regarding their children, there are situations when it is important to hire a child custody attorney.
 Some of those situations include:

 If you believe your children are in danger due to the living conditions or the environment in the other parent’s home, you should consult with an experienced child custody attorney in your area.
 The family lawyer will help determine the best course of action.
 They will work with you to determine if it is necessary to change the current custody arrangement.
 An experienced custody lawyer may even seek emergency relief from the court.
 There may be other forms of relief that could protect the children in a dangerous situation, including seeking a Protection from Abuse (PFA) Order.

 If your Ex has a lawyer, it would be wise to have legal representation as well.
 In many instances, clients wish to have an attorney with whom they consult as they attempt to negotiate directly with the other parent.
 However, when the other parent is represented, it is best to have an attorney who can speak for you and can negotiate with the other attorney.
 By doing so you can also avoid “red herrings” that could be used as leverage to gain more favorable terms for the other parent.